davecheney/autobench/README.md

 autobench
 =========

-`autobench` is a framework to compare the performance of go 1.0 and go 1.1.
+`autobench` is a framework to compare the performance of Go 1.0 and Go 1.1.

 usage
 -----